mmarconi117/TuneDraft-Readme/README.md

 # TuneDraft 🎵

-**TuneDraft** is a collaborative music platform designed for artists and listeners to connect, share, and explore new music.
+**TuneDraft** is a music platform designed for artists and listeners to connect, share, and explore new music.
 Built with **React, Node.js, and AWS**, the platform provides a seamless experience for music discovery and artist engagement.

 ## 🚀 Features